Juda77/SortingAlgorithmVisualizer/README.md

 I programmed these algorithms when I was young and naive, and hadn't yet taken an actual data structures and algorithms class.
 Eventually, I learned some ways that we could optimize these sorts, and am planning to apply those optimizations later.
 For example, heap sort can be done in-place(so, there would be no need for the separate heap structure).
-Another optimization would be, for quick sort, making a smarter choice for the pivot instead of blindly picking the first element of each partitioned piece to be the pivot.
+Another optimization would be, for quick sort, picking the median of three random elements as the pivot instead of blindly picking the first element of each partitioned piece to be the pivot.
 </p>

 The sorting algorithms included are: